1755 - British expedition against Fort Saint-Frédéric

 - Mohawk Indians (about 300 men)

 On August 8, General Johnson set out from Albany with the train of artillery for the Carrying Place (about 100 km from Albany), the location of the portage to Lake Saint-Sacrement (present-day Lake George).
-Meanwhile, Major-general Lyman, who been sent ahead at the Carrying Place, had begun a fort there on the east side of the Hudson.
+Meanwhile, Major-General Lyman, who had been sent ahead to the Carrying Place, had begun a fort there on the east side of the Hudson.
 This fort was initially called Fort Lyman, a name that was later changed to Fort Edward.